WuLabMDA/HierarchicalGraphModeling/README.md

 1. extract_global_graph_info.m
 - Build delaunay graph for each image based on all supercells' center coordinates, and then extract edge and node information
+2. extract_edge_fea.m
+- Check the delaunay edge connection types, calculate the ratio between 1-1, 1-2, and 2-2.
+3. edge_fea_boxplot.m
+- Draw the boxplot for edge connection features ratio of CLL/aCLL/RT.

+## Step 5: Perform Graph Classification
+1. edge_fea_cls.m
+- Perform classification based on edge connection features.
 2. gen_graph_cls_data.m
 - Based on the extracted edge and node information, generate the dataset with format compatible to benchmark graph classification dataset like PROTEINS/ENZYMES/MUTAG used at https://github.com/cszhangzhen/HGP-SL.

-## Step 5: Perform Graph Classification
 - Try https://github.com/cszhangzhen/HGP-SL and https://github.com/BorgwardtLab/WWL